tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 # How testing can influence design {#design}

-If we decouple the system's components, it makes them easier to test in isolation.
+How you design your architecture will directly affect how easy your application is to test.
+If you decouple the system's components, it makes them easier to test in isolation.
 This has the additional benefit of creating a more flexible architecture.
-This section describes the ports and adapters approach when applied to testing.
-Code samples are in Java.
-Sorry.
+This section describes how a ports and adapters style architecture can make testing easier and more efficient.

 ## Example problem

-Lets imagine an investment portfolio system concerned with helping customers manage their stock investments.
-The acceptance criteria for the next piece of work is as follows.
+Lets imagine a system concerned with helping customers manage their stock portfolio.
+It displays details about stocks owned and and allows the customer to buy and sell directly with an exchange.
+The system is made up of a browser based UI and a RESTful backend server.
+The backend uses a market data service provided by Yahoo to retrieve stock prices and would connect to an exchange to execute trades.
+This section uses a sample Java application and tests available [online](https://github.com/tobyweston/essential_acceptance_testing_code) to demonstrate the ideas.

+One important design aspect of the sample application to understand is that the UI is a separate app from the RESTful server.
+The UI is a deployable HTTP server in it's own right.
+It mostly serves static HTML so you can think of it like an Apache server.
+The RESTful backend is also a HTTP server that performs the business logic and is called by the UI.
+This separation decouples the UI logic from business logic and allows us to develop the two independently and potentially with differing technologies.

+Currently, only basic information is displayed about a customer's stocks so stakeholders have decided on the next piece of work and have described it as follows.

-> "As a retail customer, when I ask for my portfolio's value, today's stock price is retrieved from the market, multiplied by the number of stocks I own and the total is displayed."
+> "As a retail customer, when I ask for my portfolio's value, today's stock prices are retrieved from the market and the total valuation of my stocks is calculated and displayed."

-The system is composed of a web front end (UI), server side component accessed via HTTP (the back-end) and a market data service provided by Yahoo.
-An example application along with corresponding tests is available on [Github](https://github.com/tobyweston/essential_acceptance_testing_code).
+In further discussion, the stakeholder clarifies that the calculation is done by multiplying a stock's current price by the quantity that the user holds.
+If the user holds 10,000 Google shares, each worth $810 each then their portfolio would be worth $8.1m.

-A mock up of the UI for the next piece of work might look something like this.
+A mock up of the UI might look something like this.

 ![](images/part2/design.md/ui-mock-up.png)